Family Vacation Down Under

 A family of buffalo stare at us like we’re nuts.
 Not one person around—no sign of life on a sketchy gravel road that might have been used some time in the last century.
 There is no way a luxury resort is anywhere near here.
 Not even a budget hotel chain would find this terrain attractive—it looks like a cemetery with all these termite mounds.
 Would it kill them to have a sign?
 Something reassuring like “Bammuru Plains Wild Bush Luxury one mile.”

-“They need to do a better job of advertising,” Carmine says.
+“They need to do a better job of advertising,” my daughter says.

 But that’s the point.
 The people who go here don’t want anyone to find them.
 If the place really exists.

 We pull up to a gate with a sign: “Tuberculosis Quarantine” with the skull and cross bones.

 “I don’t think this is it,” Jeff says.

 “I hope not,” I say.
 “Son, stay in the car.”

 Into the bush we drive until we can’t go any farther.
 A dead end.
 We are off the map, chartless, like the explorers who first came here—the convicts.
 It’s getting colder.
 At night the winter temperature drops into the thirties.